Infinitode/PyWebScrapr/README.md

 An open-source Python library for web scraping tasks.
 Includes support for both text and image scraping.

+## Changes in 0.1.3:
+- Added support for handling of different types of images on websites.
+Also now checks for invalid images, with added error handling.

 ## Changes in 0.1.2

 Changes in version 0.1.2: